laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Folklore/song-list/cardigan.md

 ## Quotes from artist

 <blockquote>
 The song is about a lost romance and why young love is often fixed so permanently within our memories.
-Why it leaves such an indelible mark.- Taylor Swift
+Why it leaves such an indelible mark.
+<br /><b>- Taylor Swift</b>
 </blockquote>